wdgarcia/wdgarcia-overlay/README.md

 This is an unofficial layman repository for Gentoo/Funtoo/Calculate linux.

 # For add this repository:
-*"layman -o https://raw.github.com/wdgarcia/wdgarcia-overlay/master/repository.xml -f -a wdgarcia-overlay"*
+*"root # layman -o https://raw.github.com/wdgarcia/wdgarcia-overlay/master/repository.xml -f -a wdgarcia-overlay"*